sandialabs/toyplot/docs/contributing.rst

 .. note::

-  Toyplot is in the midst of a transition from `nose <https://nose.readthedocs.org/en/latest/>`_ to `behave <http://pythonhosted.org/behave>`_ for running regression tests.
+  Toyplot has been gradually transitioning from `nose <https://nose.readthedocs.org/en/latest/>`_ to `behave <http://pythonhosted.org/behave>`_ for implementing regression tests.
 New tests should be added to the `features` directory using behave.
 The following outlines how the old tests were written, and will remain as a reference until they are all replaced.